Immigration Lawyer Cost for a Green Card (2026 Guide)

 Family-Based Green Card

-U.S. citizens and permanent residents can sponsor:
+U.S. citizens and permanent residents can sponsor close family members for a green card.
+Eligible relatives include:

-• Immediate Relatives: Spouse, parent, unmarried children under 21
+• Immediate Relatives: Spouse, parent, unmarried children under 21 — no annual numerical cap, so processing is generally faster

 Employment-Based Green Card

-• EB-3: Skilled or other workers
+• EB-3: Skilled workers, professionals, and other workers

 How Lawyers Charge: Fee Structures